PedroCristo/portfolio_project_4/README.md

 * After a user submits a comment, they will see a message over the input comment saying "Thanks (username).
 Your comment is awaiting approval! <br>

-### Delete Comment
+### Delete/Edit Comment

 ![Delete Comment](./assets/readme/features/interactive_messages/tasty_blog_user_interaction_comment_delete_1.jpg)

-*When users are logged in to the website and they have previously posted a comment they will see the Delete button at the bottom of their comments.<br>
+*When users are logged in to the website and they have previously posted a comment or if the user is a superuser they will see the
+Delete and Edit buttons at the bottom of comments.<br>

-### Delete Comment - 2
+### Delete Comment - 1

 ![Delete Comment - 2](./assets/readme/features/interactive_messages/tasty_blog_user_interaction_comment_delete_2.jpg)

 * If they wish to delete their comment, they can press the button Delete and a Bootstrap box model will pop up with the message
   "Are you sure you want to delete your comment?".<br>

-### Delete Comment - 3
+### Delete Comment - 2

 ![Delete Comment - 3](./assets/readme/features/interactive_messages/tasty_blog_user_interaction_comment_delete_3.jpg)